curegit/halftone-converter/README.md

 ### Synopsis

 The main program can be invoked either through the `halftonecv` command or through the Python main module option `python3 -m halftonecv`.
-It has command line interface as shown below.
+It has a command-line interface as shown below.

 ```txt
 usage: halftonecv [-h] [-v] [-q] [-V] [-e] [-g]